devcarlosperez/CanAccesible/docs/technologies.md

 - **Material UI (MUI)**: React component library implementing Material Design.
 Used for complex pre-built components (buttons, inputs, tables).
 - **Emotion**: Library for writing CSS styles with JavaScript, used internally by MUI.
 - **Headless UI**: Unstyled UI components (accessible and functional) that integrate well with Tailwind CSS.
-- **MUI Icons & Font Awesome**: Comprehensive collections of icons, providing a wide range of SVG icons for the interface.
+- **MUI Icons, Font Awesome & Lucide React**: Comprehensive collections of icons, providing a wide range of SVG icons for the interface.

 ### Maps & Visualization